-Building work starts on the new Sands End Arts and Community Centre
+Building work on the new Sands End Arts and Community Centre

 Building work is underway on the new Sands End Arts and Community Centre.

 The brand new centre will be built in and around the currently disused Clancarty Lodge in South Park, Fulham.

-It will provide a new community resource to replace the former centre in Broughton Road, and is scheduled to open next year.
+It will provide a new community resource to replace the former centre in Broughton Road, with building work scheduled to be completed this year.

 It was built at no cost to local taxpayers after H&F Council and local residents worked together to secure funding from Thames Tideway and Chelsea FC.